LG Electronics' Indian arm files IPO papers with Sebi | Headlines

 The proposed IPO is entirely an offer for sale (OFS) of 10.18 crore equity shares by promoter LG Electronics Inc with no fresh issue component, according to the draft red herring prospectus (DRHP).

-Its South Korean parent company LG Electronics Inc will sell 10,18,15,859 equity shares of face value of Rs 10 each, according to DHRP.
+Its South Korean parent company LG Electronics Inc will sell 10,18,15,859 equity shares of face value of Rs 10 each, according to DRHP.

 Post-offer, its shareholding will be diluted by 15 per cent to 57.69 crore shares in the company.
 Since the public issue is completely an OFS, LG Electronics India will not receive any proceeds from the IPO.